nvennin/test-www/procedures/Procedure_GDP_HBQIN_Outsourced_Activities.md

 ### Quality Agreements

 * A Quality Agreement will be drawn up with the approved Third Party Provider which specifies their responsibilities about GDP activities and the communication process relating to the outsourced activities.
+* Where the storage and handling or controlled drugs and/or narcotics is required, this is to be included in the scope of the Quality Agreement.
 * Changes associated with Third Party Provider will be undertaken in accordance with the procedure Change Management, or if changes are minor may form part of the scheduled periodic review and the Quality Technical Agreement will be revised accordingly.
 * In some circumstances it may be possible to have an alternative to the Quality Agreement e.g. a Contract, Terms and Conditions or Scope of Work.